 Market Strategy Committee

 The purpose of this Committee is to oversee a strategic planning process that is completed by the Organization every 3 to 5 years, to provide advice and feedback to staff and Board on strategic issues that arise outside of the strategic planning process, and to provide market perspectives to the staff and Board.
-(Chair: Jim McIntire)
+(Chair: James McIntire)

 Governance & Nominating Committee